Skip to main content

 Biographical/Historical Note

-William E. VanAuken was born to John and Emma (Vredenburg) VanAuken in about 1841.
-He had at least one sister, Elizabeth, who married Ezra O. Sawyer on 23 December 1859.
-VanAuken mustered into Company D of the 107th New York Infantry as a Private on 7 August 1862.
-He was promoted to Corporal on 10 April 1863 and to Sergeant on 5 March 1864.
-He was killed in action at the Battle of Dallas in Georgia on 25 May 1865.
+William E. VanAuken was born to John and Emma (Vredenburg) VanAuken around 1841.
+He had at least one sister, Elizabeth, who married Ezra O. Sawyer on December 23, 1859.
+VanAuken mustered into Company D of the 107th New York Infantry as a Private in August 1862.
+He was promoted to Corporal in April 1863 and then to Sergeant in March 1864.
+VanAuken was killed in action at the Battle of Dallas in Georgia on May 25, 1864.
+VanAuken is buried at Marietta National Cemetery in Georgia (the surname on his headstone reads “Nanuaken”).

 Arrangement